credativ/plutono/docs/sources/getting-started/getting-started.md

 +++
-title = "With Grafana"
+title = "With Plutono"
-description = "Guide for getting started with Grafana" keywords = ["grafana", "intro", "guide", "started"] aliases = ["/docs/grafana/latest/guides/gettingstarted","/docs/grafana/latest/guides/getting_started"] weight = 200
+description = "Guide for getting started with Plutono" keywords = ["plutono", "intro", "guide", "started"] aliases = ["/docs/plutono/latest/guides/gettingstarted","/docs/plutono/latest/guides/getting_started"] weight = 200
 +++

-# Getting started with Grafana
+# Getting started with Plutono

-This topic helps you get started with Grafana and build your first dashboard.
-To learn more about Grafana, refer to [What is Grafana?]({{< relref "_index.md" >}}).
+This topic helps you get started with Plutono and build your first dashboard.
+To learn more about Plutono, refer to [What is Plutono?]({{< relref "_index.md" >}}).

-> **Note:** Grafana also offers a [free account with Grafana Cloud](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) to help getting started even easier and faster.
-You can install Grafana to self-host or get a free Grafana Cloud account.
+> **Note:** Plutono also offers a [free account with Plutono Cloud](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) to help getting started even easier and faster.
+You can install Plutono to self-host or get a free Plutono Cloud account.

-## Step 1: Install Grafana
+## Step 1: Install Plutono

-Grafana can be installed on many different operating systems.
-For a list of the minimum hardware and software requirements, as well as instructions on installing Grafana, refer to [Install Grafana]({{< relref "../installation/_index.md" >}}).
+Plutono can be installed on many different operating systems.
+For a list of the minimum hardware and software requirements, as well as instructions on installing Plutono, refer to [Install Plutono]({{< relref "../installation/_index.md" >}}).

 ## Step 2: Log in

-To log in to Grafana for the first time:
+To log in to Plutono for the first time:

 1. Open your web browser and go to http://localhost:3000/.
-The default HTTP port that Grafana listens to is `3000` unless you have configured a different port.
+The default HTTP port that Plutono listens to is `3000` unless you have configured a different port.
 1. On the login page, enter `admin` for username and password.
 1. Click **Log In**.
 If login is successful, then you will see a prompt to change the password.
 1. Click **OK** on the prompt, then change your password.

-> **Note:** We strongly recommend that you follow Grafana's best practices and change the default administrator password.
+> **Note:** We strongly recommend that you follow Plutono's best practices and change the default administrator password.
 Don't forget to record your credentials!

 ## Step 3: Create a dashboard